I Was a Child When The State Sentenced Me To Die In Prison. But I Found A Path To Redemption In A Community Of Lifers.

 I learned later than I should have what you probably already know: that it is strength not weakness to lean on somebody when you feel vulnerable and defeated and let them help you.

-“Left Behind,” a collaboration between The Appeal and Oregon Justice Resource Center, presents firsthand accounts of growing-up in prison from individuals sentenced as children to 25 years-to-death.
+“Left Behind,” a collaboration between The Appeal and Oregon Justice Resource Center, presents firsthand accounts of growing up in prison from individuals sentenced as children to 25 years-to-life.
 Inspired by the Supreme Court’s ruling in Miller v.
-Alabama, which prohibits the imposition of a mandatory sentence of death in prison for children, this series reveals the humanity of those given life sentences by asking: What obligations do we have as community of not leaving them behind?
+Alabama, which prohibits the imposition of a mandatory sentence of death in prison for children, this series reveals the humanity of those given life sentences by asking: What obligations do we have as a community of not leaving them behind?
 Each of the primary authors is incarcerated in the Oregon state correctional system.

 I have spent more nights than I can count lying on the itchy wool blankets of my bunk.
 Through the bars on my window, all I can see are the security lights and the infinite blackness of a night without stars.
 I think a lot about living out my years here, eventually dying an old man, still in prison.
 I lie in bed, listening to the sounds of my celly snoring, the ventilation system, and toilets flushing.
 On the toughest nights, I pray for death, then wake up disappointed that I will have to face another day.
 I leave my cell for the dayroom or work and wander around like a ghost among the living.

 Being sentenced to death by old age in prison for a crime I committed at age 15, being thrown away like trash, evokes feelings of soul-destroying depression that are something else entirely.
 I am sometimes amazed that I was able to make it through my teenage years at all.
 Most of my friends had a release date they could look forward to someday.
 Even if that date was so far away that it may as well have been a fairy tale, it was still a tiny point of light in the distance, gradually getting brighter.